mmprotest/noema/docs/index.md

 All processes emit salience-weighted coalitions competing for broadcast.

+### Consciousness Workflow

+The public API exposes :class:`~noema.core.loop.ConsciousLoop.run_workflow`, which executes a complete perceive → deliberate → act cycle.
+Each workflow:

+- Consumes any pending :class:`~noema.core.types.Percept` objects,
+- Advances the controller for ``RunConfig.workflow_ticks`` ticks (or more if multiple percepts are queued),
+- Aggregates the highest-confidence :class:`~noema.core.types.Action`, and
+- Returns recent narrative events for UI display.

+Interactive clients such as the CLI and adapters now call ``run_workflow`` to ensure multi-step deliberation before responding, leading to more coherent utterances compared to single-tick interactions.

 ### Memory

 Working memory decays exponentially, while episodic memory persists via in-memory, SQLite, or DuckDB backends.